 - How much can I transfer?
 Commonwealth Bank allows balance transfers from $500 up to your available credit limit.
-The amount you’re approved for will depend on your income and financial history.
+The amount you’re approved for will depend on factors including your income and financial history.
 If you are approved for a balance transfer and the available credit on your CommBank card is not sufficient to cover the amount you wish to transfer, CommBank will transfer an amount up to your approved credit limit.
 You'll then need to pay off the remaining amount in your existing account and close the account if you don't wish to pay maintenance fees on the account.

 - Is there a promotional offer?
 What’s the revert rate?
 Some Commonwealth Bank credit cards may offer a promotional balance transfer rate for new customers.
 This offer is usually much lower than the standard balance transfer rate and is in place for a limited amount of time, such as the first 5 months or first 12 months you have the card.
 At the end of the promotional period, the balance transfer rate will revert to the standard variable cash advance rate for your CommBank card.

 - Where can I transfer my balance from?
-Balance transfers can be made from any bank or store-issued credit card as long as it's not with Commonwealth Bank.
+Balance transfers can be made from any Australian bank or store-issued credit card as long as it's not with Commonwealth Bank.

 - Are there any transfer fees?
 Commonwealth Bank won't charge you a balance transfer fee for the transaction.

 How to apply for a Commonwealth Bank balance transfer

-Applying for a Commonwealth Bank balance transfer isn’t difficult, but there are a few steps to the process.
+Applying for a Commonwealth Bank balance transfer credit card offer isn’t difficult but there are a few steps to the process.
 Start by comparing a range of cards so that you can find one that suits your needs.
-During this step, you’ll notice that most require you to meet a set of eligibility requirements.
-For a Commonwealth Bank credit card, you’ll need to meet a number of eligibility requirements.
+To apply for a Commonwealth Bank credit card, you’ll also need to meet a number of eligibility requirements.
 These can vary between cards but generally include the following: